TheFirstLairron/Axitian/Protolang/Translations.md

-The sun is bright and warm.
-It makes the day feel nice.
+The sun is bright and warm. - ðɔmnaʊʒ ðiz naʊv didʒ dið It makes the day feel nice.
 Birds fly in the sky.
 Some are big, and some are small.